codeHusky/HuskyPaper-TPSFixes/README.md

-# ForkTest - A Paper fork, using paperweight
+# HuskyPaper - A Paper fork, using paperweight

 This is an example project, showcasing how to setup a fork of Paper (or any other fork using paperweight), using paperweight.